XconTechnologies/DunyaConsultants/replit.md

 - **June 24, 2025 - Clean Simple Timeline**: Redesigned timeline with simple grid layout featuring clean white cards, minimal design elements, clear typography, and straightforward visual hierarchy.
 Removed complex animations and patterns for better readability and user focus on content.
 - **June 24, 2025 - Enhanced Timeline with Icons and Animations**: Added comprehensive animations and visual enhancements to study abroad journey timeline including step icons, timeline arrows with pulsing animations, gradient card backgrounds, hover effects, staggered entrance animations, animated deliverables with pulsing dots, mobile timeline connectors, and enhanced statistics section with emoji icons and floating animations.
 - **June 24, 2025 - Journey Step Update**: Changed step 2 title from "Course & University Selection" to "University Selection" and updated description from "course and university" to "university and program" for clearer focus on institutional selection.
+- **June 24, 2025 - Statistics Section Removal**: Completely removed the animated statistics section (8 Complete Steps, 6-12 Months Duration, 98% Success Rate, 24/7 Expert Support) from the journey timeline for a cleaner, more focused presentation.

 ## Changelog